peterkovesi/PerceptualColourMaps.jl/doc/index.md

 closely matched in lightness, as are their secondary colours.
-The colours are not as vivid as the RGB primaries but they produce ternary images with consistent feature salience no matter what permutation of channel-colour assignement is used.
+The colours are not as vivid as the RGB primaries but they produce ternary images with consistent feature salience no matter what permutation of channel-colour assignment is used.
 This is in contrast to ternary images constructed with the RGB primaries where the channel that happens to get encoded in green dominates the perceptual result.